esitarski/RaceDB/Install-Readme.txt

 ***********************************************************************
 Step 4:  Install "pip"

 "pip" is the python package installer.
-It should come with Python 2.7.
+If you have python 2.7.9 or greater (but not python 3!) you can skip this step.
+To check what version of python you have, on the command line, enter:

+  python --version

-If you are using an old version you will have to install it yourself.
+If this is earlier than python 2.7.9, you need to install pip.

+First, make sure you are connect to the internet.
 In your cmd/terminal window, enter:

   cd C:\RaceDB